omarreis/ISAPIGate/README.md

 and the *path?querystr* is passed on to the remote host, along with http request headers.

-## ISAPIGate Uses
-* Route secure https requests to http-only web servers
-* Run web applications on separate web servers while using the same IIS server as portal ( and sharing the SSL certificate )

 ## IIS Configuration
 There are some steps to configure IIS to run ISAPI scripts.
 Those depend on IIS version, so I will not go into details here.
 There are many tutorials on the internet, depending on your IIS and Windows vesrion.